This Week Was a New Level of White House Madness

 I don’t believe that for a second.

-That didn’t that happen in this case?
+That didn’t happen in this case?

 This is a case in which the administration’s incompetence—it’s incompetence at lying, mainly—prevented a policy from going into effect that would have made our democracy worse.
 But as we have already seen in the travel ban case, some judges are willing to accept extraordinarily implausible explanations for administration actions, even where the administration’s incompetence makes it clear that they are acting for legally prohibited reasons.